On the Limiting Shape of Young Tableaux Associated With Inhomogeneous Random Words: Abstract

 \section{Abstract}

-The limiting shape of the random Young tableaux associated to the inhomogeneous word problem is identified as a multidimensional Brownian functional.
-This functional is thus identical in law to the spectrum of a certain matrix ensemble.
-The Poissonized word problem is also studied, and the asymptotic behavior of the shape analyzed.
+The limiting shape of the random Young diagrams associated with an inhomogeneous random word is identified as a multidimensional Brownian functional.
+This functional is identical in law to the spectrum of a random matrix.
+The Poissonized word problem is also briefly studied, and the asymptotic behavior of the shape analyzed.

 { {\it AMS 2000 Subject Classification:} 15A52, 60C05, 60F05, 60F17, 60G15, 05A19}